atsa-es/atsalibrary/README.md

 ### EXAMPLE

-Type `?` and the dataset name for the help file for each dataset.
+Type `?atsalibrary` to see the data available.
+Then click on the dataset name for the help file for each dataset.

 ``` r
 data(package="atsalibrary")